-There are 6 FEE FREE days to visit our National Parks in 2021.
-Plus, many more ways to get there free.
+There are 5 FEE FREE days to visit our National Parks in 2022.
+Find all the National Parks in Washington State, plus, many more ways to get there free.
 (Keep reading below)

-August 4 (Wednesday) One year anniversary of the Great American Outdoors Act
+August 4 (Wednesday) Anniversary of the Great American Outdoors Act

 November 11 (Thursday) Veterans Day

 |4th graders have free access to National Parks year-round through the EVERY KID OUTDOORS program.
 See their site for more information and to print your pass! https://www.everykidoutdoors.gov/index.htm|